LAST UPDATED – 10/19/22 – Florence Italy Visitor Guide

 Top Things to See and Do

 Not only is Florence one of the most beautiful cities in Europe, but it also has a richer history than almost any other city in Europe.
 After all, few other cities in the world played as pivotal a role in the development of art, science, and culture as Florence.
 With so much beauty and history on display, it should be no surprise that there is so much to see and do within the city.
 With so many amazing landmarks and attractions to see, it can be difficult deciding which ones to prioritize for your travel itinerary.
-To help you prioritize, I have included a list of my favorite things to see in Florence below for you to review.
+To help you prioritize, I have included a list of my favorite things to see in my Florence Italy visitor guide below for you to review.

 |Statue of David|

 |Piazza della Signoria|

 |The Boboli Gardens|

 With a beautifully detailed and ornate design that you really need to see in person to fully appreciate, the Florence Cathedral may be one of the most celebrated cathedrals in the whole world.
 Known as the Duomo locally, the cathedral is the cultural centerpiece in a city that is overflowing with cultural history.
 While construction on the cathedral started in 1436, the stunning front facade wasn’t finished until the 19th Century.
 While the interior of the church pales in comparison to its exterior, taking the time to tour the cathedral is well worth it.